Learn how to make essential oils at home and discover more amazing benefits you can get from these natural wonders.

-Want to learn how to make essential oils at home?
-This post on how to make essential oils will give you the best tips and tricks in extracting the very essence of beneficial herbs and flowers, right in the comfort of your kitchen!
+We will give you a thorough guide plus the best tips and tricks in making essential oils at home using dried herbs and other plants.
+We will be extracting the essence of your favorite herbs and flowers right in the comfort of your kitchen!

-Learn How To Make Essential Oils Like A Homesteader
+- How to Make Essential Oils

-What You Need To Know When Making Essential Oils
+- What You Need to Know When Making Essential Oils

-Methods To Make Essential Oils
+How to Make Essential Oils

-There are three methods that are used to get essential oils which are extraction, distillation, and expression.
-The distillation process is the most complicated as it requires specialized equipment and careful monitoring.
+There are three methods to get essential oils.
+These are extraction, distillation, and expression.
+The distillation process is the most complicated.
+It requires specialized equipment and careful monitoring.

 - Flowers or plant parts to extract (in this case rose petals)